Aquila-Network/aquila/README.md

 The examples available in our documentation will work in all these platforms with small API changes.

-If you're learning Machine Learning techniques and interested in Similarity Search, play around and bare with us.
+If you're learning Machine Learning techniques and interested in Similarity Search, play around and bear with us.

 If you wanted to lend a hand to help the community, please check the [issues section](https://github.com/a-mma/AquilaDB/issues).
 We're happy to merge your pull requests.
 Any new crazy addition is also encouraged.
 Also please extend your help towards our Discord [community support](https://discord.gg/5YP7zHS) as well.

 And finally, **Stay Home 🏠, Stay Healthy 🧘**

 regards,
-**a_mma**
+**a_mma team**
 <br />
 <br />